 He worked to develop the widely praised Licensed Site

 Remediation Professionals Act, which outsources some Department of Environmental

 Protection applications to private licensed professionals and fast-tracks the

 a founder of Ocean Independent

-Bank, a Member of the Board of Directors
+Bank, where he served as chairman, a Member of the Board of Directors

 of First DeWitt Bank and Rumson-Fair Haven Bank, as well as Commerce of Bank Shore